n2k/dockpeek/README.md

 ## Key Features

-- **Port Mapping Overview** – Quickly see all running containers and their exposed ports.
+- **Port Mapping Overview** – Quickly see all running containers and their published ports.
 - **Click-to-Access URLs** – Open containerized web apps instantly with a single click.
 - **Multi-Host Support** – Manage multiple Docker hosts and sockets within one dashboard.
 - **Zero Configuration** – Automatically detects running containers with no setup required.